docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

         - When `SPOOF_PROTECTION=1`, how should DMS restrict the sender address? (_eg: Users may only send mail from their associated mailbox address_)

-??? abstract "Technical Details - Dovecot"
+??? abstract "Technical Details - Dovecot (Authentication)"

     Dovecot additionally handles authenticating user accounts for sending and retrieving mail: